spiral/docs/docs/en/queue/interceptors.md

 ## Creating an Interceptor for Push

-To create an interceptor, you need to create a class and implement an interface `Spiral\Core\CoreInterceptorInterface`.
+To create an interceptor, you need to create a class and implement the interface `Spiral\Core\CoreInterceptorInterface` .
 Calling the `callAction` method will push and return the `id` string.

 ```php